masterpointio/masterpoint.io/content/updates/migrate-off-tfc.md

 For example, if you’re going to migrate to Spacelift, there is configuration that either doesn’t have a direct equivalent in TFC or wasn’t available because of the tier level:
 Do you want to tailor user permissions or workflow very specifically?
 Define your custom rules with [Rego-based](https://www.openpolicyagent.org/docs/latest/policy-language/) policies.
 Are you trying to solve the problem of managing segmentation and access control in large organizations or complex projects with multiple teams?
-Consider using [Spaces](https://docs.spacelift.io/concepts/spaces) feature.
+Consider using [Spaces](https://docs.spacelift.io/concepts/spaces) to section up your various Stacks.

 Investigate your migration destination and make a plan for using these new features.
 Again, unless the new functionality is required, plan for a post-migration project.